MadPanCake/docusaurus/docs/unlimited-adventures/faq.md

 > Thanks to this, the server will run with just 6 GB of RAM allocated.

 #### What if I don't like the setup?
-> I'm confident with the quality of the setup, but if for some reason you don't like it, then I'll refund you **100% of the price!**\
+> We'll refund you.
+Yeah, seriously!
+We are 100% confident with the quality of Unlimited Adventures!\
+> So if you don't like the setup, just message us and you'll get your money back!\
-> Read more in #money-back-guarantee!
+> Read more about our [unique refund policy](/money-back-guarantee)!

 #### My question is not on the list!
 > If that's the case, please ask your question on [Our Discord](https://discord.gg/wdBFC7Hc6X)!